C H A P T E R | O N E

 Don’t forget to vote!

 YOU ARE READING

-Please don't let them discover our escape.
+**Please Note: This story is On Hold and will not have any updates for the foreseeable future** Please don't let them discover our escape.
 Not yet.
 Just a little longer and we might have a chance.
-After escaping from her own personal Hell, Amara finds herself in a foreign kingdom, being called an "Angel" for saving the kingdom's only pri...
+After escaping from her own personal Hell, Ama...